mirage22/garage/README.md

 IN/OUT process is controlled by the Gates.
 Every Vehicle must go through. tasks 2,3,6 - are responsible thread base to the customization

 There are included also tests
-GarageCounter - important to keep update any time number of the cars inside, extends AtomicInteger SensorExceptionHandler - when anything happens inside the Thread need to be processed
+GarageCounter - important to keep update any time number of the cars inside, extends AtomicInteger SensorExceptionHandler - when anything happens inside the Thread need to be processed Services tests

+available Simulators:
+GarageSimulator1Test - Vehicles IN/OUT simulation, also available from the commandline GarageSimulator2Test - Vehicles IN/OUT simulation different setup
+GarageSimulator3Test - Based on GarageSimulator1Test and monitors thread locking (SensorsLock),
+                       other threads waiting and printing the behaviour into the Log output.

 maven-assembly-plugin plugin allows run GarageSimulator1Test from the command line
 #java -jar garage-1.0-SNAPSHOT-jar-with-dependencies.jar